 This is why people say that it’s important to start a pension as soon as you can, since investing for a long period of time could help to ride out any bumps in the stock market (which can go up and down like a roller-coaster and be unpredictable).
 There’s also plenty of evidence to show that taking a long-term approach to investing can pay off in the long run.
-For example, people who invested in the FTSE 100 between 1984 and 2020 and remained invested for any 10-year period have had an 89% chance of making a gain on their investments.1 Of course, past performance is not a reliable indicator of future results, and the value of your Plan can go down as well as up, meaning you could get back less than you invested.
+If you invested in the FTSE 100 for any 10-year period between 1986 and 2022, you would have had an 88% chance of making a positive return.1 Of course, past performance is not a reliable indicator of future results, and the value of your Plan can go down as well as up, meaning you could get back less than you invested.

 This long-term investment approach is exactly why pensions are so popular and why workplace pensions are now required by law for most employees (we’ll go into more detail on this later).

 What is a workplace pension?

 Workplace pensions first became a thing back in 2012 when large companies were required to provide a workplace pension for all eligible staff.
 In order to be enrolled into a workplace pension scheme, they had to be over 22 years of age and earn at least £10,000 per year – and this is still the case for any employees being automatically enrolled in workplace pension schemes in 2023/24.

 This was then rolled out to all employers, regardless of size, and by 2018, it was mandatory for all companies to automatically enrol their eligible staff into a pension programme.
 Both the company and the employee would have to contribute to the employee’s pension, and this was topped up with a little tax relief from the government.